Monday, April 13, 2020

 The very same bodice as above, but this is the lining side.

 This is probably the most time consuming method of shirring.
 It produces the strongest effect, and is the only one I've seen that works well on lined garments.
 In fact, it really only works if the bodice of a dress is at least partially lined.
 It can be used in a folded waistband as well, and channels like this are used for bloomers and shirt cuffs.
 Channels are sewn into the panel of fabric that is to be shirred, and then the flat elastic is slowly fed through them.
-It usually has to be done by hand, using safety pins as a grip while the fabric is gathered and worked down the length of the elastic.
+It usually has to be done by hand, using elastic threading tools or safety pins as a grip while the fabric is gathered and worked down the length of the elastic.
 Afterwards the elastic and open ends of the casings are sewn down in a state of tension so that the material remains gathered unless stretched.
 This is the chunkiest way to add shirring to a garment and it can add visual and physical bulk.
 But it is also the most durable method as the elastic is well protected from friction and skin-oils that might weaken them.

 All of my Angelic Pretty and Metamorphose pieces have been shirred like this.